Counselling services

 Is EMDR Therapy Right for You?

-EMDR is effective for treating trauma and is an appropriate method for addressing any disturbance that exists in the memory.
-If you have a negative emotional response to your memories, EMDR may be suitable for you.
+EMDR is an effective approach to trauma treatment, capable of addressing any disturbance that exists in the memory.
+If you experience a negative emotional response to your memories, EMDR may be a suitable option for you.

-Contact us today to find out more about our EMDR counselling services.
+Contact us today to learn more about our EMDR counselling services.

-If you are currently in a crisis with limited stability and aren’t ready for EMDR practice, you may be a better fit for our other individual mental health services.
+If you are currently facing a crisis with limited stability and don’t feel prepared for EMDR therapy, our other individual mental health services may be a better fit for your needs.
 All of our services are available in Calgary, Alberta.

 Guy talking to a therapist.